 A hot sex life?
 Guess again!

-Luckily, unlike a mouse, you as a human know that after a difficult time, you can take back the control you have over your life!
+Yes, you as a human know that after a difficult time, you can take back the control you have over your life!

 How to begin?

 Start recognizing that this lack of a disciplined schedule will only increase your feelings of being out of control of your life.